How to Uninstall a YUM Package [2 User-Friendly Cases]

 Conclusion

-I hope now you can uninstall any package with yum/dnf command.
+I hope now you can uninstall any package with the yum/dnf command.
 In this article, I have covered how to uninstall packages with dependencies using the yum command.
 Also, you can remove all the unnecessary dependencies of your Linux system by reading this article.
-Moreover, you can check the dependency list with yum command. dnf is the latest command of yum with more features which is also explained here.
+Moreover, you can check the dependency list with the yum command. dnf is the latest command of yum with more features which is also explained here.
 Best wishes.

 People Also Ask